A deputy and a woman he arrested have been found dead after the patrol car crashed into the Tennessee River | KRDO

 It was not immediately clear what charges Smith was being detained on.

-Friends remembered her as a happy and outgoing 35-year-old mother of two who often went by “Tabby,” according to CNN affiliate WVLT.
+Friends remembered her as a happy and outgoing 35-year-old mother who often went by “Tabby,” according to CNN affiliate WVLT.

-“She was a happy person, outgoing, she loved life,” Smith’s friend Sheena Mchome told WVLT.
+“She was a happy person, outgoing, she loved life,” Smith’s friend Sheena McHone told WVLT.

-“I could not imagine being trapped and knowing my life was going to end,” said Mchome.
+“I could not imagine being trapped and knowing my life was going to end,” said McHone.

+McHone told CNN that Smith had four children – a boy and three girls.

 Smith’s friend Emilie Neusel said she had “a heart of gold, and despite any struggles and troubles she had, she was a great person,” according to WVLT.

-Note: Correction: A previous version of this story misstated the number of children that Tabitha Smith had.
-It is four.
-It also misspelled Sheena McHone’s last name.